 After publication, authors may freely post their article, with a full citation and/or link to the journal, on their personal or institutional websites and deposit in institutional repositories.

-Article processing charges are paid for by the Michigan Journal of Medicine.
+Article processing charges are paid for by the Michigan Journal of Medicine via an endowed fund.
 Additionally, there are no submission fees required.
+Funders are not involved with the journal's decision making or publishing.

 The journal publishes one issue a year with an occasional supplemental issue if funding permits.
 Articles are made available as soon as they are ready to ensure that there are no unnecessary delays in getting content publicly available.